 Breakfast jump-starts your metabolism in the morning.
 Getting your metabolism working early helps burn calories throughout the day.
-Skipping breakfast tells your body to conserve, rather than burn, extra calories.
+Skipping an early meal tells your body to conserve, rather than burn, extra calories.

 Get healthy with the help of UPMC Nutrition Services.

 Breakfast energizes the body.
-People who eat breakfast show an increase in physical activity throughout their mornings than people who skip it.
+People who eat an early meal show an increase in physical activity throughout their mornings than people who skip it.
 Activity helps prevent weight gain and fatigue.

 Of course, what you eat matters as much as when you eat.
 Make sure you consume healthy grains, proteins, and fruits and vegetables.

 6. It stimulates the brain

 Eating breakfast can actually give you a mental edge.
 Stable glucose levels can help your ability to focus, reason, and process information.